bics/BestBarber/README.md

 * A map can be added to help customers locate the shop.
 * Further images can be added showing the inside of the shop.
+* A review section can be added to shawcase popularity.

 ### Gallery page